DATA-606-2023-FALL-TUESDAY/MAGAM_SAKETHREDDY/src/project_proposal.md

 ###Target and Features:
 For our machine learning model, we will typically structure our dataset as follows:
 1. **Target/Label:** The target variable will be a binary classification variable representing the match outcome (e.g., \"Home Team Win\" or \"Away Team Win\").
-2. **Features/Predictors:** Potential features for our machine learning model may include Venue, opponent, time, date, various match-related statistics, performance indicators.
-The specific choice of features and target variable will be refined during the data preprocessing and model development stages of the project based on their relevance and performance in predicting match outcomes.
-3. ** Machine Learning Models:** The Machine Learning Models will depend on the specific goals and tasks you want to accomplish with your data as we progress through the project.
+2. **Features/Predictors:**  `gf` (goals for), `ga` (goals against), `xg` (expected goals), `xga` (expected goals against), `poss` (possession)
+- These features encompass a range of information related to the venue, opposition, timing, team performance, and other match characteristics, providing a comprehensive set of variables for your machine learning model in the football-related project.
+3. **Machine Learning Models:**
+- Random Forest
+- Logistic Regression
+- Support Vector Machine (SVM)
+These models were selected to assess their performance in predicting Premier League match winners based on the provided features.
 ***
 >## *_4. Exploratory Data Analysis (EDA)_*
 To comprehend the dataset thoroughly and lay the groundwork for subsequent model training, Exploratory Data Analysis (EDA) was conducted.
 Exploratory Data Analysis (EDA) is a crucial step to understand dataset characteristics.
 Employing Pandas, MatplotLib, and Plotly Visualizations, the initial exploration covered dataset shape, data types, and basic summary statistics.
 The exploration included data cleaning by addressing missing values and dropping unnecessary columns.
 Interactive Plotly visualizations provided insights into feature correlations and distributions.
 This multifaceted EDA set the stage for informed decisions in subsequent project stages.